VisDrone/VisDrone2018-DET-toolkit/README.md

                               The score in GROUNDTRUTH file is set to 1 or 0.
 1 indicates the bounding box is considered in evaluation, while 0 indicates the bounding box will be ignored.
    6	<object_category>	  The type of object annotated (0~11: ignored regions, pedestrian, people, bicycle, car, van, truck, tricycle, awning-tricycle, bus, motor, others)
    7	   <truncation>	      The score in the DETECTION file should be set to the constant -1.
-                              The score in the GROUNDTRUTH file indicates the degree of object parts appears outside a frame (i.e., no truncation = 0 (truncation ratio 0%), and partial truncation = 1 (truncation ratio 1% ¡« 50%)).
+                              The score in the GROUNDTRUTH file indicates the degree of object parts appears outside a frame (i.e., no truncation = 0 (truncation ratio 0%), and partial truncation = 1 (truncation ratio 1% Â¡Â« 50%)).
    8	   <occlusion>	      The score in the DETECTION file should be set to the constant -1.
-                              The score in the GROUNDTRUTH file indicates the fraction of objects being occluded (i.e., no occlusion = 0 (occlusion ratio 0%), partial occlusion = 1 (occlusion ratio 1% ¡« 50%), and heavy occlusion = 2 (occlusion ratio 50% ~ 100%)).
+                              The score in the GROUNDTRUTH file indicates the fraction of objects being occluded (i.e., no occlusion = 0 (occlusion ratio 0%), partial occlusion = 1 (occlusion ratio 1% Â¡Â« 50%), and heavy occlusion = 2 (occlusion ratio 50% ~ 100%)).

 The detections in the ignored regions and labeled as "others" will be not considered in the evaluation.
 The sample submission of Faster-RCNN detector can be found in our website.